nell-djmf/u3_lab_sequelize_associations_exercise/README.md

 ## Lab

 You'll need to setup the associations in the respective model in order for the queries to complete correctly.
 Run `npm run test` to check your work.
-If everything was done correctly all tests should pass.
+If everything was done correctly 2 tests should pass.
+(3rd test is a bonus.)

 ## Resources